davidgasquez/handbook/content/quotes.md

 * When the facts change, I change my mind.
 What do you do, sir?
 John Maynard Keynes.
 * Reality is not optional.
 Thomas Sowell.
 * History doesn't repeat itself, but it does rhyme.
 Mark Twain.
+* Seek not for events to happen as you wish but rather wish for events to happen as they do and your life will go smoothly.
+Epictetus.